Clinical-Genomics/cg_lims/README.md

 #### Update a step-type model
-What defines a stpe type model are the *process udfs* and *artifact udfs* that are important for the specific step.
+What defines a stpe type model beside the step_type and workflow fields, are the *process udfs* and *artifact udfs* relevant to the step.
 These models need to be up to date with our lims system all the time, meaning that if a process or artifact udf is removed or added to a step in lims, it needs to be removed or added to the arnold step model as well.
 And if a master step gets a new version, the new version neame needs to be updated in the step model.

 Example: